 - High risk: LDTs assessed as High risk will NOT receive Conditional Approval and testing cannot be offered on specimens from NYS until the CLRS review has been completed and full approval has been granted.
 Review of LDTs assessed as High risk will be prioritized.
 Laboratories will be required to respond to CLRS reviews within 60 business days to avoid inactivation of the application but can apply for a one-time 60 day extension.
 Requests for extension should be made to CLEPVAL@health.ny.gov.
-High risk will apply to all packages submitted by laboratories that are pending a permit or the appropriate permit category, unless the package qualifies for either a Clinical Trial or Lifestyle classification. - Moderate risk: LDTs assessed as Moderate risk will receive Conditional Approval if the laboratory holds a permit in the appropriate category of testing.
+High risk will apply to all LDT packages submitted by laboratories that are pending a permit or the appropriate permit category, unless the package qualifies for either a Clinical Trial or Lifestyle classification, though all other applicable permit requirements must be met.
+This includes laboratories engaged in a distributive testing model where either or both laboratories are pending permit or amendment. - Moderate risk: LDTs assessed as Moderate risk will receive Conditional Approval if the laboratory holds a permit in the appropriate category of testing.
 Laboratories may offer the test once notified by CLEP of the moderate risk classification and conditional approval.
 However, the department reserves the right to withhold or withdraw conditional approval at its discretion.
 LDTs assessed as Moderate risk may not be reviewed further if they are well-established and are not a key determinant or have low impact.
 However, only those that are reviewed may receive full approval.
 Laboratories will be required to respond to CLRS reviews within 60 business days to avoid the rescinding of conditional approval.
 A one-time 60 day extension may be granted upon request.
 Requests must be made to CLEPVAL@health.ny.gov. - Low risk: LDTs assessed as Low risk will receive full approval and will not be subject to review by CLRS staff, provided the laboratory holds a permit in the appropriate category of testing.
 Laboratories will be able to offer the test once notified by CLEP of the low risk classification and approval.
 However, the department reserves the right to withhold approval and/or require CLRS review of the test at its discretion. - Clinical Trial: LDTs assessed as being performed solely for Clinical Trial purposes will receive notification from CLEP recognizing that the proposed test is part of a clinical trial and may be offered to clients.
 The trial for which the LDTs are performed must be approved by the National Institutes of Health (NIH) or another relevant independent Institutional Review Board.
 For additional information, please visit: https://clinicaltrials.gov/ct2/manage-recs/fdaaa.
 If the assay is used for both diagnostic and clinical trial purposes, then this classification does not apply.
-If the assay qualifies for this Clinical Trial classification initially but is then proposed for diagnostic use in the future, a new method validation package must be submitted. - Lifestyle: LDTs assessed as Lifestyle will receive notification from CLEP that the test may be offered to clients with the disclaimer that it has not been evaluated by the New York State Department of Health.
-This classification will only be assigned when the laboratory presents documentation from the Centers for Medicare and Medicaid Services (CMS) that the testing is not clinical.
-If the proposed assay includes a panel of tests or markers where a portion of the tests or markers are deemed clinical by CMS, the validation package is not eligible for the Lifestyle classification.
-Tests assessed as lifestyle tests will not be reviewed by CLEP/CLRS.
+If the assay qualifies for this Clinical Trial classification initially but is then proposed for diagnostic use in the future, a new comprehensive method validation package must be submitted. - Lifestyle: LDTs assessed as Lifestyle will receive notification from CLEP that the test may be offered to clients with the disclaimer that it has not been evaluated by the New York State Department of Health.
+This classification will only be assigned when a determination is made by the Centers for Medicare and Medicaid Services (CMS) that the testing is not clinical.
+If the proposed assay includes a panel of tests or markers where a portion of the tests or markers are deemed clinical by CMS, the LDT is not eligible for the Lifestyle classification.
+LDTs assessed as lifestyle tests by CMS will not be reviewed by CLEP/CLRS.
 However, the department reserves the right to withhold approval and/or require CLRS review of the test at its discretion.